fdekeers/mozart-container/README.md

 ## Support for different platforms

-- Tested on BigSur 11.2, should be supported on other versions too
+- Tested on Big Sur 11.2, should be supported on other versions too

 ## Limitations